bmalin77/Project3Week13Malin/README.md

 - 108.36.152.86

 Machines within the network can only be accessed by Jump Box via SSH.
-- _TODO: Which machine did you allow to access your ELK VM?
+Which machine did you allow to access your ELK VM?
 Jump Box What was its IP address?
 10.1.1.4

 A summary of the access policies in place can be found in the table below.